Faculty

 Research Assistants

-Virginia is a Health Sciences student and joined the Microdevices Lab in 2021.
-Her interests are in biological sensors.
+Noran is a Bioinformatics student and joined the Microdevices Lab in 2025.
+Her research interests are in 3D printed microdevices for DNA extraction.

-Kristi is a Biochemistry student and joined the Microdevices Lab in 2022.
-His research interests are in 3D printed microfluidic devices and biosensing.
-His work was presented at SPIE Photonics West 2023.
+Nathan is a Physics student and joined the Microdevices Lab in 2026.
+His research interests are in 3D printed optofluidic devices and integrated photonics.

-Jacob is an Engineering student and joined the Microdevices Lab in 2023.
-His research interests are in 3D printed microdevices and systems for particle sorting and microorganism analysis.
+Jessica is a bioinformatics student and joined the Microdevices Lab in 2026.
+Her research interests are in 3D printed microdevices and biosensing.

-Erik is an Engineering student and joined the Microdevices Lab in 2023.
-His research interests are in 3D printed microdevices.
+Michael is an Engineering student and joined the Microdevices Lab in 2026.
+His research interests are in 3D printed microdevices and systems miniturization.

 Group Alumni